MediBrick/Stethoscope_BP_Brick/README.md

 ## Filter Design Software

-The software uses a digital high and low pass filter with cut on at 35Hz and cut off at 2kHz to improve sound quality.
-The coefficients are computed with a [python program](Compute_Filter_Coefficients.py).
+The software uses a digital high and low pass filter with a cut-off at 35Hz and a cut-off at 2kHz to improve sound quality.
+The coefficients are computed with a [Python program](Compute_Filter_Coefficients.py).

 The frequency content of the stethoscope audio was referenced with papers listed in the code's comment.